ppy/osu-wiki/news/2021-02-04-twc-2021-registrations-open.md

 date: 2020-02-04 15:00:00 +0000
 ---

-It's that time once again.
-Dons and kats are being tested into patterns that only masters can hit.
-The osu!taiko World Cup returns for its eleventh installment!
-If you think you can join them, the Registration Phase is now open, so sign up today!
+It's that time once again - the osu!taiko World Cup returns for its eleventh instalment!
+If you think you've got what it takes and you're a top 5000+ drum smasher, the registration phase is now in progress, so sign up today!

 ![](/wiki/shared/news/banners/TWC_2021.jpg)

 For more details, please refer to the **[osu!taiko World Cup 2021 wiki article](/wiki/Tournaments/TWC/2021)**.

 You can discuss this event and follow the most important changes in the **[official discussion thread](https://osu.ppy.sh/community/forums/topics/1241159)**.

 ## Tournament schedule